 Ensuring project workflows are void of any missing links between custodians is key to the success of this architecture.
 Complex, novel, and vulnerable interfaces between two systems absent of an existing communication platform no longer thrive.

 This architecture relies on two robust, ubiquitous, and secure interface methods.
 The first is referred to as a flat file/folder interface; used for batch volumes of data, such as recipes or chemistry laboratory results.
 A Restful API is the second method of communication and is used for small volume, real-time data transfers.

 Nearly every platform within this architecture is server-based and connected via the PON IP network.
 With the hardware sharing a common platform and interfaces limited to the aforementioned tried and true methods, adapting any future platform into this architecture is simple.

-The new facility and 19-acre CARB campus is designed and built targeting the highest possible levels of measured sustainability, with the intention to achieve LEED Platinum certification and meet California’s CALGreen Tier 2 threshold for overall sustainability and energy efficiency.
+CARB's new facility and 19-acre campus is designed and built targeting the highest possible levels of measured sustainability.

 Intended to achieve LEED Platinum certification and meet California’s CALGreen Tier 2 threshold for overall sustainability and energy efficiency, the project serves as a leading example of high-performance design and climate action.